- February 21, 2023

-Here are some of the tips that can make the entire process smooth less frustrating:
+Here are some of the tips that can make the entire process smooth and less frustrating:

-- use built-in timesheets: most modern time trackers work also as timesheet apps that offer two-way time logging: an automatic mode or filling timesheets manually with hours worked.
+Most modern time trackers also work as timesheet apps that offer two-way time logging: an automatic mode or filling timesheets manually with hours worked.
 Such a time tracking spreadsheet is an integrated part of the tool and displays the time entries assigned to specific projects.

 Let’s say it: time tracking in Excel timesheet templates is outdated.
 It not only makes the management and payroll processes slower and less efficient but also can produce hidden costs that only pile up quickly.

-So that, if you want your company to avoid overpayments or to let the employees stay more focused on their responsibilities, leave time tracking log to us ;).
+So, if you want your company to avoid overpayments or to let the employees stay more focused on their responsibilities, leave a time tracking log to us ;).